One With the Oceans: Sailing Across the Pacific by Dugout Canoe

 Excerpt from the book Bound for Distant Seas by James Baldwin

 Argentine adventurer Alberto Torroba crosses the Pacific by dugout sailing canoe

 Ave Marina, the 15-foot dugout sailing canoe which crossed the Pacific

-During the next few months of early 1993, we became close friends with Alberto and Rebecca.
-The tall, longhaired Alberto is one of the truly free spirits in this world.
-He is not one to follow trends or seek advice.
-He had spent his early years working on his family’s sprawling ranch in Argentina.
-In his early 20s, he turned his back on ranching to explore the world in small boats.
-Over a period of several years he nearly circumnavigated South America in a variety of open-decked sail-powered fishing boats and became highly skilled in handling the vulnerable little vessels in all types of seas.
-He went on to cross the South Pacific in a 24-foot engineless sloop, and later to round New Guinea in a 19-foot outrigger canoe.
+I learned from Alberto that he had grown up working on his family’s ranch in Argentina.
+In his early twenties, he turned his back on the confining rancher’s life to explore the world in small boats.
+He described himself as “vagabond and adventurer by profession.”
+Over a period of several years he nearly circumnavigated South America in a variety of open-decked, purely sail-powered local fishing boats.
+He became highly skilled in handling the vulnerable little vessels in all sea conditions.
+Next, he went on to cross the South Pacific in a 24-foot engineless sloop.
+After that, he rounded New Guinea, the largest tropical island in the world, in a 19-foot outrigger canoe.

-His quest to again cross the world’s widest ocean began when he walked into Panama’s Darien jungle to find his boat.
-With the help of a native canoe maker, he selected a single aspave tree, and shaped the trunk into a hull with a slight keel carved into the bottom.
-He hung a rudder onto the stern and fitted a mainsail and a tiny jib.
-He christened the boat Ave Marina (Spanish for Sea Bird).
+His quest to again cross the world’s widest ocean began when he walked into Panama’s Darien jungle to select a tree for his boat.
+With the help of native canoe-maker Esteban Chavez, he chose a single aspave tree, felled it, and shaped the five-foot diameter trunk into a hull with a slight keel carved into the bottom.
+He carved a rudder to hang on the stern and fitted a raked bamboo mast with a large mainsail and a smaller jib.
+Next he fit a deck to the bow under which he stored his few provisions and gear.
+Finally, he carved a set of oars to propel the canoe in a calm and a backup set of smaller paddles that he lashed into place to double as poles for a sun awning.
+He christened the boat Ave Marina (Spanish for “Sea Bird”).

 Track of Ave Marina across the Pacific